Skip to main content

 • Running market and competitor research to contextualize user needs

-• Documenting all findings in tools such as Dovetail and Confluence to ensure transparency and accountability
+• Documenting findings in tools such as Dovetail and Confluence to ensure transparency and accountability

 “Define” the problems

-Here, I transition to synthesizing the collected information to articulate the user’s problem clearly.
+Next, I transition to synthesizing the collected information to clearly articulate the user’s problem.
 Activities include:

-• Creating service blueprint, user journey maps, and storyboards
+• Creating service blueprints, user journey maps, and storyboards

 • Highlighting the essential “jobs to be done”